-- 13.11 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Conserve the intact medieval landscape on the clay, particularly the fields originating as woodland assarts. - Conserve the historic picturesque parkland landscapes such as Parham encourage reversion of arable to pasture in these landscapes. - Conserve the mosaic of acid grassland, bracken, gorse, woody scrub, and oakbirch woodland on outcrops of sandstone and support the restoration of conifer plantations to native species.

-- Conserve the areas of wetland habitat which form part of, and a setting to, the Amberley Wild Brooks SSSI and the Arun valley RAMSAR. - 13.12 The following development considerations are specific to this character area: - Use planting to mitigate the visual impact of existing intrusive features.
-Seek to minimise use of excessive lighting, signage and 'suburban' features on the edge of Steyning. - Encourage sensitive integration of fencing, tracks, hardstanding, jumps that are associated with hobby farms or private stables and that fall outside planning control. - Maintain visual and physical connections between the medieval port of Steyning and the Adur Valley. - Use broadleaved woodland planting to screen built development and quarries.
+- 13.11 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Conserve the intact medieval landscape on the clay, particularly the fields originating as woodland assarts. - Conserve the historic picturesque parkland landscapes of Parham and Wiston encourage reversion of arable to pasture in these landscapes. - Conserve the mosaic of acid grassland, bracken, gorse, woody scrub, and oakbirch woodland on outcrops of sandstone and support the restoration of conifer plantations to native species. - Conserve the areas of wetland habitat which form part of, and a setting to, the Amberley Wild Brooks SSSI and the Arun valley RAMSAR. - 13.12 The following development considerations are specific to this character area: - Use planting to mitigate the visual impact of existing intrusive features.
+Seek to minimise use of excessive lighting, signage and 'suburban' features on the edge of Steyning. - Encourage sensitive integration of fencing, tracks, hardstanding, jumps that are associated with hobby farms or private stables and that fall outside planning control. - Maintain visual and physical connections between the medieval port of Steyning and the Adur Valley. - Conserve Bramber Castle as a landmark on the edge of the Adur Floodplain. - Use broadleaved woodland planting to screen built development and quarries.